rogerlew/human-technological-systems/readme.md

 ### Week 9 - 15 - Miniproject

 Students develop independent miniprojects related to human technological systems or human machine interfaces.
 Students will submit weekly status reports and meet with the instructor as needed.
-The miniprojects will culminate in a written report and a 8-10 minute oral
+The miniprojects will culminate in a written report and a 8-10 minute oral.

+  - The topic and the employed methods are largely up-to-you (I will provide feedback along the way).
+  - The goal is to learn through experience and document the process
+  - example topics
+    - conceptual exploration of a future with humanoid robots with strong AI
+    - prototyping of a novel interaction for Virtual Reality
+    - Development of an AR application
+    - prototype of an automation technology
+  - Write short progress reports to tell me about your project
+  - Hang-out sessions Tuesdays and Thursdays to talk one-on-one or as a group about your project.
+(Or just hangout and/or work.)
+  - Short final presentation during finals week

 #### Status Reports